opendataboardgame/game/instructions.md

 <img src="tiles/health-closed.png" height="48">

-Only the player who has placed **closed data** can legally use that data to build apps (but see Hacking, below).
+Only the player who has placed **closed data** can legally use that data to build tools (but see Hacking, below).
 Players cannot place their data tiles next to closed data that they do not own.

 **Open data** looks like:

 <img src="tiles/health-open.png" height="48">

-Any player can use **open data** to build apps.
+Any player can use **open data** to build tools.

 Counters on the tiles indicate who is using the data in the **data infrastructure**.

-## Apps
+## Tools

-You can build apps by linking different kinds of data together.
-Each app that you can build is represented by a card.
+You can build tools by linking different kinds of data together.
+Each tool that you can build is represented by a card.
 For example:

 <img src="instructions/tool-card.png" width="525">

-This app uses transport, weather and location data.
+This tool uses transport, weather and location data.
 Perhaps it is an application that helps people get home by an appropriate route depending on the weather: if it's sunny, it recommends they walk or cycle; if it's raining, it will help them get a taxi.

-During your turn, you can build new apps by matching the data shown on the card to the data that's available in the **data infrastructure**.
+During your turn, you can build new tools by matching the data shown on the card to the data that's available in the **data infrastructure**.
 The data in the **data infrastructure** must have exactly the same configuration as the picture on the card.

 ## The World